tensorturtle/cycarla/cycarla-app/README.md

 # Bundle & Distribute

-1. Update version number in `src-tauri/Cargo.toml`
+The version number has to be manually updated in three places:
++ `src-tauri/tauri.conf.json`
++ `src-tauri/Cargo.toml`
++ `package.json`

-2. Git commit and push to main.
+1. Git commit and push to main.
-3. Use Github.com to create a new release tag.
+1. Use Github.com to create a new release tag.
-4. Follow below directions to create distributable binaries/installers.
+1. Follow below directions to create distributable binaries/installers.
 The builds can be performed only by the same platform as the target.

 ## Linux (Ubuntu)
 ```